ya-kussad/sentiment-api/README.md

-# 🧠 Sentiment Analysis API using Ollama & LLaMA3
+# Sentiment Analysis API using Ollama & LLaMA3.2 3B

-This project is a simple, self-hosted sentiment analysis REST API that uses an open-source LLM (LLaMA3 via Ollama) and exposes a web interface to input text and analyze its sentiment.
+This project is a simple, self-hosted sentiment analysis REST API that uses an open-source LLM (LLaMA3 via Ollama) and has a basic web interface to input text in Arabic and English and analyze its sentiment.

 ---

-## 🚀 Features
+## Features

-- Uses **Ollama** with the **LLaMA3 3B** model
+- Uses **Ollama** with the **LLaMA3.2 3B** model
 - Accepts text input in English or Arabic
 - Returns sentiment as: `Positive`, `Neutral`, or `Negative`
 - Simple web interface (HTML form)